MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M03L03_Dashboards.md

 You are a Power Platform functional consultant and have been assigned to the Fabrikam project for the next stage of the project.

-In this practice lab, you will be creating an interactive dashboard and adding to a Fabrikam Environment model-driven app.
+In this practice lab, you will be creating an interactive dashboard and adding it to a Fabrikam Environment model-driven app.

 You will be: